flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile/RemoteAndroidApps.rst

   :width: 30%

 * The SDK has all the required libraries for making REST calls and a websocket connection to FlytOS already integrated in it.
-* The main Activity in it shows a sample of how a REST call and a WebSocket call is to be made.
+* The mainActivity in it shows a sample of how a REST call and a WebSocket call is to be made.
 * Sample REST call to fetch namespace from FlytOS

    .. code-block:: java